OctopusDeploy/blog/blog/2022-q2/self-service-database-provisioning-with-octopus-runbooks-and-redgate-sql-clone/index.md

 Remember, the template is executed against the clone, not the image, so it inflates the size of the _diff file_.
 Do not make bulk changes to the data or rebuild indexes on any large tables in a template file or your developer’s hard drives will pay the price.

 Generally, your clones will want to use the production database name, however, in some cases, that can cause issues.
-For example, if you want to create multiple clones on the same instance, you need to give them different names.
+For example, to create multiple clones on the same instance, you need to give them different names.
 You wouldn’t want to accidentally replace any pre-existing dev/test databases.
 For this reason, I used special variables for `SQL Server` and `Clone Name`.

 Here’s my config:

 ![Adding parameters to the step template](octopus_step_parameters.png)

-Note that if your developers are working on their own instances, they will want to set the `SQL Server` variable at run time.
+Note that if your developers are working on their own instances, they'll want to set the `SQL Server` variable at run time.
 Similarly, if your developers are all going to be building their clones on a shared dev/test instance, or if they're likely to want to use multiple clones at the same time, (for example because they are working on a couple of tasks concurrently or they want to compare a few different solutions to a problem), they might want to select a custom `Clone Name` at run time.

 For that reason, you shortly set the 	`#{ServerInstanceForClone}` and `#{DatabaseNameForClone}` variables to be settable at runtime.
 But before you do, you must set your step **Conditions**.
 I only want to run this in dev or test, so I specified accordingly: